nodorjan/list-gists/README.md

 I didn't find any way allowing pagination with the API that retrieves the gists of a user.
 I assumed that the list I receive is always complete.

+I don't understand the requirement of limiting the listed forks to the first 3.
+It seems to me that all the forks get retrieved with a single call, why not expose them?

 I am not happy with making the viewer click on every gist to see the forks.
 As an initial suggestion it might beat the idea of starting a request with every single gist when the forks component loads;